GPlates/GPlates/doc-python-api/pygplates_getting_started.rst

   pygplates_rev4_src.zip
   README.txt

-The pygplates documentation is in ``pygplates_docs_rev4.zip``.
+The *pygplates* documentation is in ``pygplates_docs_rev4.zip``.
 If you extract this zip file to your hard drive and then open ``pygplates_docs_rev4/index.html`` in a web browser you will see the :ref:`front page <pygplates_index>` of this documentation.

-The remaining zip files contain a pre-built pygplates library for MacOS X and Windows, and source code for Linux:
+The remaining zip files contain a pre-built *pygplates* library for MacOS X and Windows, and source code for Linux:

-* ``pygplates_rev4_python27_MacOS64.zip`` - pygplates for MacOS X (compiled for 64-bit Python 2.7).
+* ``pygplates_rev4_python27_MacOS64.zip`` - *pygplates* for MacOS X (compiled for 64-bit Python 2.7).

-  Extracting this zip file creates a directory ``pygplates_rev4_python27_MacOS64`` containing the ``pygplates.so`` pygplates library and its dependency libraries.
+  Extracting this zip file creates a directory ``pygplates_rev4_python27_MacOS64`` containing the ``pygplates.so`` *pygplates* library and its dependency libraries.

-  Note that this pre-built pygplates library will only work with a Python interpreter that is version 2.7.x and is 64-bit.
+  .. note:: This pre-built *pygplates* library will only work with a Python interpreter that is
+     version 2.7.x and is 64-bit.
 The operating system can be Snow Leopard or above.

-* ``pygplates_rev4_python27_win32.zip`` - pygplates for Windows (compiled for 32-bit Python 2.7).
+* ``pygplates_rev4_python27_win32.zip`` - *pygplates* for Windows (compiled for 32-bit Python 2.7).

-  Extracting this zip file creates a directory ``pygplates_rev4_python27_win32`` containing the ``pygplates.pyd`` pygplates library and its dependency libraries.
+  Extracting this zip file creates a directory ``pygplates_rev4_python27_win32`` containing the ``pygplates.pyd`` *pygplates* library and its dependency libraries.

-  Note that this pre-built pygplates library will only work with a Python interpreter that is version 2.7.x and is 32-bit.
+  .. note:: This pre-built *pygplates* library will only work with a Python interpreter that is
+     version 2.7.x and is 32-bit.
 It will work on a 32-bit or 64-bit operating system (Windows 7 or above), **but the installed Python must be 32-bit**.
 A 64-bit Python installation will not work.

-* ``pygplates_rev4_src.zip`` - pygplates source code (typically used to compile pygplates on Linux).
+* ``pygplates_rev4_src.zip`` - *pygplates* source code (typically used to compile *pygplates* on Linux).

-  Extracting this zip file creates a directory ``pygplates_rev4_src`` containing the pygplates source code.
+  Extracting this zip file creates a directory ``pygplates_rev4_src`` containing the *pygplates* source code.

-  Unlike the pre-built pygplates libraries for MacOS X and Windows, here we have source code that needs to be compiled into a pygplates library.
-This is typically used to compile pygplates on Linux systems because they have binary package managers that make installing dependency libraries (of pygplates and GPlates) a lot easier than with MacOS X and Windows.
+  Unlike the pre-built *pygplates* libraries for MacOS X and Windows, here we have source code that needs to be compiled into a *pygplates* library.
+This is typically used to compile *pygplates* on Linux systems because they have binary package managers that make installing dependency libraries (of *pygplates* and GPlates) a lot easier than with MacOS X and Windows.

-  To compile pygplates follow the instructions for building GPlates in the files ``BUILD.Linux`` and ``DEPS.Linux`` in the root directory ``pygplates_rev4_src`` of the source code.
+  To compile *pygplates* follow the instructions for building GPlates in the files ``BUILD.Linux`` and ``DEPS.Linux`` in the root directory ``pygplates_rev4_src`` of the source code.
 Once the dependency libraries have been installed this process essentially boils down to executing the following commands in a *Terminal* in the root source code directory: